LoveSnowEx/2022_SE_API_Document/schema.md

 <td valign="top">[<a href="#program">Program</a>!]!</td>
 <td>

-Get user's own programs, according to role of user
+Get user's own programs.
+In other words, it will return the programs the user participated

 </td>
 </tr>